oceanprotocol/docs/discover/faq.md

 <summary>The blockchain is public - does this mean that anyone can access my data?</summary>

-No one is able to access data via the blockchain without purchasing access (with the datatoken) though the smart contract.
+No one is able to access data via the blockchain without purchasing access (with the datatoken) through the smart contract.
 Ocean smart contracts encrypt the URL to the dataset before it is published on the blockchain.
 This means that only the encrypted URL will be queryable in the public blockchain.
-Ocean technology facilitates data access to the consumer via a proxy (Ocean Provider) and the unencrypted url is never exposed.
+Ocean technology facilitates data access to the consumer via a proxy (Ocean Provider) and the unencrypted URL is never exposed.

 </details>